-Myanmar fights back against military coup — with boycotts, noise and digital activism
+Myanmar coup sparks resistance — with boycotts, noise and digital activism

 “We don’t want to give them any excuse to crack down on us more, and say there is instability,” said Lynn Nu, the assistant surgeon.
 “We have fear, because they have guns, and we have no guns.
 But we will do our best.”

 Nachemson reported from Yangon.
+Kyaw Ye Lynn contributed to this report.